Densely branching trees as models for H\'enon-like and Lozi-like attractors: Reduction to a locally connected model

 To summarize, the arcs $\gamma \in\Gamma$ satisfy the following properties: \begin{enumerate}[(A)] \item The elements of $\Gamma$ are pairwise disjoint or coincide (by the definition of $\Gamma$). \item Every $\gamma \in \Gamma$ is the limit of arcs in $\Gamma$ and is accumulated on both sides (by Lemma \ref{lem:gamma}). \item For $\gamma \in \Gamma$, the connected components of $L^{-1}(\gamma) \cap \Delta$ are elements of $\Gamma$ (since $L^{-1}(W^u_X \cap \partial \Delta) \subset W^u_X \cap \partial \Delta$ and the set of homoclinic points is invariant). \end{enumerate}

-Now recall that a {\it metric tree} (or a {\it dendrite}) is a compact, connected, and locally connected metric space $\T$ (containing at least two distinct points) such that for all $x, y \in \T$, $x \ne y$, there exists a unique (possibly degenerate) arc in $\T$ with endpoints $x$ and $y$ (see e.g. \cite{BM}).
+Now recall that a {\it metric tree} (or a {\it dendrite}) is a compact, connected, and locally connected metric space $\T$ (containing at least two distinct points) such that for all $x, y \in \T$, $x \ne y$, there exists a unique arc in $\T$ with endpoints $x$ and $y$ (see e.g.\ \cite{BM}).
 We denote this unique arc in $\T$ by $[x, y]$.
-Given a continuous map $f:X\to X$ on a compact metric space $X$, we let